 Lexi Gewertz is the Chief Operating Officer at Re-Imagining Migration.
 Throughout her own education and career, Gewertz has been committed to bringing together ethnically and religiously diverse populations to build stronger, more resilient communities.
 Gewertz received her Master of Theological Studies degree at Harvard Divinity School, focusing her research on religion in public school education, Judaism, and Islam.
 She later served as the Assistant Director at the Pluralism Project at Harvard University—an organization that studies the changing religious landscape of the United States—where she oversaw operations, created and curated educational resources, and directed graduate student research on religious diversity in America.
 At Re-Imagining Migration, Gewertz oversees the logistics and operations of programs, projects, and processes to ensure that the organization runs smoothly, properly supports its staff, and continues to deliver high-quality resources and training to educators and the wider public.

-Monica Hanna is the Development Associate at Re-Imagining Migration.
+Monica Hanna is the Development Officer at Re-Imagining Migration.
 Hanna earned her JD from the University of Oregon School of Law with a certificate in international law.
 While attending law school, she developed an interest in and passion for the important work of nonprofits.
 Following law school, she completed two years of service as an AmeriCorps Fellow at a Los Angeles nonprofit that connected volunteers to students in the Los Angeles Unified School District to help them achieve grade-level literacy.
 Hanna went on to work at the Library Foundation of Los Angeles where she fundraised for L.A.
 Public Library’s children and teen programs and participated in the evaluation of library programs and organizational strategic planning.
 As a first-generation immigrant, Hanna has dedicated her career to ensuring that children from all backgrounds receive the support and resources they need to build a strong educational foundation for their futures.

-Abeer Shinnawi is the Associate Director of Programs at Re-Imagining Migration.
+Abeer Shinnawi is the Director of Program at Re-Imagining Migration.
 Shinnawi is a veteran middle school social studies teacher who has used her own upbringing as a child of immigrants to help connect students, schools and communities.
 Throughout her career, she has worked with schools, cultural institutions, and publishers to provide curriculum, content, and activities that reflect BIPOC students and teachers.
 Before joining the team at Re-Imagining Migration, she worked as a resource teacher in the Baltimore County Public Schools Office of Social Studies, leading curriculum development and supporting teachers.
 In addition, she served as an equity liaison and the co-facilitator of an affinity group for teachers of color.
 She also created and facilitated a student support group that provided safe spaces for immigrant students.

 Adam Strom is the Director of Re-Imagining Migration.
 Throughout his career, Mr. Strom has connected the academy to classrooms and the community by using the latest scholarship to encourage learning about identity, bias, belonging, history, and the challenges and opportunities of civic engagement in our globalized world.
 The resources developed under Strom’s direction have been used in tens of thousands of classrooms and experienced by millions of students around the world including Stories of Identity: Religion, Migration, and Belonging in a Changing World and What Do We Do with a Difference?
 France and The Debate Over Headscarves in Schools, Identity, and Belonging in a Changing Great Britain, and the viewer’s guide to I Learn America.
 Before joining the Re-imagining Migration Project, Strom was the Director of Scholarship and Innovation at Facing History and Ourselves.